Getting started guide

 Step 1.
 Secure leadership commitment and engage key stakeholders

-To bring about long-lasting, healthy changes it is important to seek leadership from management and commitment from others such as coordinators, cooks and educators.
+To bring about long-lasting, healthy changes seek leadership from management and commitment from others such as coordinators, cooks and educators.

 When managers actively lead change, it helps everyone in your service to feel supported and motivated to be involved.